A listening comprehension exercise and art activity rolled into one.

 - Select a text to read to the class.
-Stress that this is a listening activity and forewarn students that you will be asking them comprehension questions after reading the text.
-At no point do the students see the text, the questions, or the multiple choice answers written as words.
+Stress that this is a listening activity and let students know that you will be asking them comprehension questions after reading the text.
+At no point do the students see the text, the questions, or the multiple-choice answers.

-- Mark the answer sheet together.
+- Check the answer sheet together.
 The patterns that correspond to the correct answers are used in the next step of the activity.

-- Give a colouring template to each student.
-(It does not matter if students have different templates).
+- Give a coloring template to each student.
+It does not matter if students have different templates.

-- Students use the correct answers to determine which pattern they will place in each section of their colouring template.
+- Students use the correct answers to determine which pattern they will place in each section of their coloring template.

-- Students colour the rest of the template as they wish.
+- Students color the rest of the template as they wish.